Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiment on Synthetic Data

 \subsection{Evaluation of the Signal-Vector Estimator}

-Based on the synthetic pixel dataset $\{\xpp1\}\cup \{\xpp2\}$ and the \textbf{ground-truth signal values} $\evalpha_{\p,i}$ that we randomly generated, we put the estimator of \cite{PatternNet} and our signal vectors under test.
+Based on the synthetic pixel dataset $\{\xpp1\}\cup \{\xpp2\}$ and the \textbf{ground-truth signal values} $\evalpha_{\p,i}$, we put the estimator of \cite{PatternNet} and our signal vectors under test.
 The difference between the two estimators is the sub-sampling procedure that we proposed in Section \ref{sec:signal-vectors}.
 Given the ground-truth matrix of signal directions $\mS$ we are able to calculate cosine similarities between the estimated signal directions and the respective ground-truth.
 The results of this experiment are depicted in Fig. \ref{fig:toy-cossim} (in \textbf{blue} and \textbf{green}).
-Since we make use of the ground-truth signal values, this experiment evaluates the efficacy of signal vectors under perfect input conditions.
-The figure showcases the effectiveness of our proposed sub-sampling procedure when using (\ref{eq:signal}) as in all cases signal vectors demonstrate perfect alignment with the ground-truth directions, while in the absence of sub-sampling, the estimation is less reliable.
-Conclusively, the sub-sampling technique that we proposed in Section \ref{sec:signal-vectors} successfully adapts to the new assumptions that we make about the data.
+Since we use the ground-truth signal values, this experiment evaluates the efficacy of signal vectors under perfect input conditions.
+The figure showcases the effectiveness of our proposed sub-sampling procedure when using (\ref{eq:signal}), as in all cases, signal vectors demonstrate perfect alignment with the ground-truth directions, while in the absence of sub-sampling, the estimation is less reliable.
+Conclusively, the sub-sampling technique that we proposed in Section \ref{sec:signal-vectors} adapts more precisely to our extended data model.